A-n-sh/cop4533program2/README.md

 | 7 | 3 | {1,2,4} | Evict 1 | {2,4,3} |
 | 8 | 4 | {2,4,3} | Hit | {2,4,3} |

--Cycling through k + 1 = 4 distinct items causes conflict for LRU because it always evicts the least recently used item, where in a cycle happens to be the one needed next.
+Cycling through k + 1 = 4 distinct items causes conflict for LRU because it always evicts the least recently used item, where in a cycle happens to be the one needed next.
 OPTFF avoids this by looking ahead, as step 4 it evicts item 3 (farthest future use) instead of item 1, keeping the items needed at steps 5 and 6.
 This yields 3 hits that LRU cannot achieve.
 ### Question 3:
 Let OPTFF solution be O, and any other arbitrary sequence be A.
 Consider the first difference between O and A, which occurs at request i which requests item d.